 Over 90% of businesses recommend us.

+Limited company loans help UK businesses cover overheads, manage periods of financial shortfalls and plan for future growth.
 According to Companies House, over 500,000 companies are incorporated each year, and there are over 4 million limited companies in total in the UK.
-More and more companies are turning to finance to help them compete in this busy marketplace.
+With the number of registered businesses growing exponentially, more and more companies are turning to finance to help them compete in this busy marketplace.

 In recent times, unsurprisingly, Covid-19 has caused major financial problems for many UK SMEs throughout 2020 and into 2021.
 The majority of sectors have seen between 20% and 30% of their SME population take up a loan during the pandemic.
 And although it’s still a difficult time for many, four in five UK SMEs are confident they will recover from Covid.